joa-quim/GMTjl_doc/documentation/modules/bar.md

    List of colors used to wrapp the bars inside each group.
 When using numbers that means patterns codes.

 - *fillalpha=[...]*\
    When *fill* was used, control the transparency level.
-Numbers v=can be flots <= 1.0 or integeres in 0-100 range.
+Numbers can be floats <= 1.0 or integeres in 0-100 range.

 - *stack*\
    Plot a vertically stacked group plot